 Pinhão is a lovely little town, surrounded by vineyards and offers plenty to do.
 Additionally, the drive from Peso da Régua to Pinhão along the N-222 has be voted the be drive in the world!
 Based on this, we knew Pinhão would make the perfect resting point.

+Looking for the best Douro Valley wine hotel.
 Two words: Casa Cimeira.

 Once we settled on a town, we began scouring surrounding properties for the perfect place to rest our heads.
 We wanted to stay at a popular ‘homestay’ [often affectionately referred to as a wine hotel, because these family-owned properties often also make their own wine].
 When I came across Casa Cimeira, I knew I had found the spot.